NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BAC (Broken Access Control)/403 Forbidden. Ethically Evaluating Broken Access Control in the Wild.md

 - We introduce an automated pipeline to match request pairs and extract AC parameters (user credentials, resource identifiers, etc.)
 - The VSF then constructs probing requests by only swapping the resource identifiers between requests while keeping the same user credentials

+The researcher controls one browser, labeled leader, and navigates the website with the first user account.
+A second browser, labeled follower, automatically mirrors each interaction (clicking, filling inputs, navigating URLs) produced by the leader, but with the second user account logged in.
+Both the account have the same level of privilege.

 ## Evaluation

+The vulnerabilities are manually confirmed by inspecting the GUI.
+Automated match of responses body was done when applicable (no POST requests)

 ## Results

+Our exploit analysis concludes that 19 out of 30 BACs found are exploitable vulnerabilities with tangible harms:
+- leaking private user information
+- partial credential hijacking
+- user resource manipulations

+The variance in how it reports forbidden access varies widely between sites, making it harder to automate the analysis, e.g., returning a 200 code response but containing an error JSON object in the body.

 ## Limits

+- manual creation of accounts in websites
+- manual intervention is justified with ethical reasons
+- only horizontal BACs are addressed
+- manually crafted allowlist and blocklist of parameter names and values to be used in the swapping phase to generate endpoints
+- manual candidate validation
+- the mirroring idea is interesting but if the GUI differs from the two accounts the *follower* account cannot perform the same actions of the *leader*
+- unexplored interactions due to manual effort and ethical reasons
+- VSF scaling limits
+- VSF does not handle vertical escalation: all the users have the same role

 ---
 #### References